StasGavrilov/Starwars-react/README.md

 * Add pagination ✓

 Task 4:
-* Add tests
+* (MUST) Add tests to Character component
-* Fixed the Character page
+* (MUST) Fixed the Character page
     - add 3 cards: vehicles, starships and planet
+    - make all the cards the same height
+* Add search
+* Add favorites button that will save the character in localStorage